BRDSLYR/NewsGet/README.md

 ## Notes

-- The EPUB file size is typically **20–60 MB** depending on the number of images in that day's edition
+- The Hindu EPUBs are typically **20–60 MB** depending on images in that day's edition
+- Frontline EPUBs are typically **10–30 MB** per issue
-- Past editions accumulate on `gh-pages` under `hindu-delhi/` and are not deleted (`clean: false`)
+- Past editions accumulate on `gh-pages` and are never deleted (`clean: false`)
-- The workflow will fail gracefully with a clear error if The Hindu has not published an edition for that date (e.g. public holidays)
+- The Hindu workflow will raise a clear error if no edition is published that day (e.g. public holidays)
+- Frontline's exact publication date varies slightly — if a new issue has not appeared on the 1st or 15th, the previous issue remains available until the next check